Spending Behavior and Economic Impacts of Urban Digital Consumption Vouchers: Empirical Method

 The induced consumption rate captures the extent to which voucher usage led to additional, out-of-pocket spending beyond the voucher's face value.
 This metric is important for understanding whether vouchers stimulated greater total consumption.
 Respondents were asked:

 \emph{``When using the type $k$ voucher, did you incur any additional spending beyond the value of type} \(k\) \emph{voucher?''}

-Responses to this question were categorized into different spending bands depending on the type of voucher.
-The details of these brackets can be found in the Appendix.
+Responses to this question were categorized into discrete spending intervals, depending on the type of voucher received.
+The details of these brackets are provided in the Appendix.
 Using these intervals, the induced consumption rate for subgroup \(j\) receiving voucher type \(k\) is computed as:

-where \(C\) denotes the total number of expenditure intervals and \(F_{k}\) represents the face value of voucher type \(k\).
-The term \(m_{kc}\) indicates the midpoint of the \(c\)-th interval, with the convention that \(m_{kc} = 0\) when the interval corresponds to no additional spending, and that for the highest interval, \(m_{kc}\) is set to the lower bound of that uppermost range.
-Additionally, we define \(b_{jkc} = \frac{1}{n_{j,k}}\sum_{i = 1}^{n_{j,k}}\mathbf{1}_{AS_{i} \in c}\), where \(AS_{i}\) refers to the out-of-pocket additional spending reported by individual \(i\) in subgroup \(j\), and \(\mathbf{1}_{AS_{i} \in c}\) is an indicator function that equals 1 if \(AS_{i}\) falls within interval \(c\), and 0 otherwise.
-As such, the product \(m_{kc} \times b_{jkc}\) reflects the average additional spending associated with interval \(c\), and dividing this by \(F_{k}\) expresses the amount relative to the voucher's face value.
-A value of \(IC_{jk} > 1\) indicates that, on average, respondents' extra spending surpassed the voucher amount, suggesting a strong induced consumption effect on total consumption.
-Similarly, we can define overall induced consumption rate for whole respondents who received voucher type \(k\):
+where \(C\) denotes the total number of expenditure intervals, and \(F_{k}^{l}\) represents the face value of voucher type \(k\) from either the original or bonus round, with \(l \in \{\mathrm{orig}, \mathrm{bonus}\}\).
+The term \(m_{kc}\) denotes the midpoint of interval \(c\); we follow the convention that \(m_{kc} = 0\) for the interval indicating no additional spending, and for the highest interval, \(m_{kc}\) is set to the lower bound of that uppermost range.
+We define: